strengv1/unilife/README.md

 # UNI LIFE Tournament System

-A serverless tournament management system for organizing Swiss-system and elimination tournaments.
+Homepage for UNI LIFE, with a serverless tournament management system for organizing Swiss-system and elimination tournaments.
 Built for occasional use (2-3 times per year) with cost-efficiency in mind.

 ## Quick Links